tahaluindo/gonzoknows.github.io/_posts/2023-03-19-Bypass-Safe-Exam-and-Lockdown-Browser.md

 I have created a bypass that is quite unique as it's fully undetectable to all root level safe exam & lockdown browsers.
 It works on all operating systems including Windows, macOS & Linux!
 My bypass allows the full use of any desktop applications, including remote access to the machine that is locked down.
 You heard right, full remote access.
 I understand many individuals might not want to purchase this bypass from me as who would even want this, but I've had a surprising number of individuals reach out waiting for this post.
 As I know this isn't the traditional way of shopping, it's going to be the way.
 I do things as if you want it, you will get it cause it works every time.

 ### Bypass Proof
-Funny enough, I thought I wouldn't have to add proof of my bypass, but I've added an picture and an GIF for those who want to see it in action.
+Funny enough, I thought I wouldn't have to add proof of my bypass, but I've added a picture and an GIF for those who want to see it in action.

 ![Bypass image proof](/assets/img/bypass%20safe%20exam%20and%20lockdown%20browser/proof.png)